inspire-group/proxy-distributions/README.md

 * `--syn-data-list`: Choice of synthetic dataset.
 It will be loaded from the directory provided by `--syn-data-dir` flag.
 One can choose to provide multiple synthetic datasets.
 * `--dataset`: Choice of dataset from `(cifar-10, cifar-100)`

-We prvoide the synthetic dataloader and its integration with real data in `utils.py`.
+We provide the synthetic dataloader and its integration with real data in `utils.py`.
 While the current demo consider cifar-10 and cifar-100 as the primary use cases, it can be easily extended to other datasets.

 Now let's consider the variations of aforementioned setup.